-- This course is divided into modules lasting 1-2 weeks each. - Each module will include a set of lectures, required readings, a film or two, sometimes a podcast, a discussion post (including peer responses) and short answer assignments. - There are also 2 midterms and final research project. - All students will be assigned to a discussion group of about 8 individuals.
+- This course is divided into modules lasting 1-2 weeks each. - Each module will include a set of lectures, required readings, a film or two, sometimes a podcast, a discussion post (including peer responses) and short answer assignments. - There are also 2 midterms and 1 final exam. - All students will be assigned to a discussion group of about 8 individuals.
 Students will see Carmen discussion posts of others in their group, and throughout the semester will be asked to provide peer comment on each other's work.
-This will also be your group for the final research project.